apache/fury-site/docs/json/annotations.md

 unique among writable properties. `-1` means unspecified; lower values are invalid.
 An index on a setter-only, creator-only, or write-ignored property is invalid.

-`NON_EMPTY`, aliases, formatting, and independent read/write names are not supported.
+Aliases and independent read/write names are not supported.
 `JsonProperty` cannot be combined with an Any logical property or declared on a `JsonAnySetter`.

 ## `JsonPropertyOrder`